Al-Shiam-Nabil/assignment5-emergency-Hotline/readme.md

 5. What is the difference between **preventDefault() and stopPropagation()** methods?

-**Answer :** The preventDefault() method is used to prevent the default behavior of an event.
+**Answer :** The preventDefault() method is used to prevent the default behavior of an event.Example:

+When we click on the submit button of a form, the default behavior of the submit button is to load the page.
+If we want to stop this, we can use preventDefault().

-The stopPropagation() method is used to stop event bubbling or capturing.
+The stopPropagation() method is used to stop event bubbling or capturing.Example:

+If we add event listeners to both the parent element and the child element in an element, then clicking on the child will also click on the parent element.
+If we want to stop this, we have to use stopPropagetion().